Top productivity resources on the Internet

 If you like reading, but lack time to sit down and read a physical book, Audible may be a good choice for you.
 It’s an audiobook and podcast service that allows you to purchase and stream audiobooks and other forms of spoken word content.

-If you find activities like commuting, walking, exercising, or cleaning boring, listening to audiobooks is a great way to make that time more interesting.
+If you find activities like commuting, walking, exercising, or cleaning boring — listening to audiobooks is a great way to make that time more interesting and productive.

 Trello is a free web-based Kanban-style tool that will help you with managing tasks and projects.
 It’s great for teams.
-You can organize them into boards and see who’s working on what, what’s being worked on, what’s done, and what’s yet to be done.
+You can organize them into boards and assign tasks, see who’s working on what, what’s done, and what’s yet to be done.
 Don’t forget to track time on your or your team member cards.

 As we mentioned above, rest is an important aspect of being productive, especially a good night’s rest.
-Use this site to calculate what’s the best time to go to sleep to wake up feeling refreshed and ready to get things done.
+Use this site to calculate what’s the best time to go to sleep so as to wake up feeling refreshed and ready to get things done.
 Also, learn about the benefits of sleep and useful sleep facts on their website, too.